wpilibsuite/frc-docs/source/docs/networking/networking-introduction/networking-basics.rst

 .. image:: diagrams/nat.drawio.svg

 .. note::
-   For the FRC networks, we will use the ``10.0.0.0`` range.
+   For the FRC\ |reg| networks, we will use the ``10.0.0.0`` range.
 This range allows us to use the ``10.TE.AM.xx`` format for IP addresses, whereas using the Class B or C networks would only allow a subset of teams to follow the format.
 An example of this formatting would be ``10.17.50.1`` for FRC Team 1750.

 How are these addresses assigned?